griphiam/markphilpot_com/content/2006/80_battlestar_galactica.md

 From the above Time article, here's a good summary of  the plot:
 <blockquote>Adapted from a cheesy '70s Star Wars clone of the same name, Galactica... is a ripping sci-fi allegory of the war on terror, complete with religious fundamentalists (here, genocidal robots called Cylons), sleeper cells, civil-liberties crackdowns and even a prisoner-torture scandal.</blockquote>
 I've only watched the mini-series and the first few episodes, but I'm already hooked (ordered both seasons from Amazon).
 If you like science fiction at all, you'll love this.
 If you like it occasionally, at least check out the mini-series on a download.
 The acting is fantastic, and it features realistic space movement (i.e. when you thrust in a direction you continue in that direction... real physics.
-Sure there are science fiction inventions -- Faster Than Light drives, artifical gravity, etc. -- but nothing that flies in your face or sense of reality.
+Sure there are science fiction inventions -- Faster Than Light drives, artificial gravity, etc. -- but nothing that flies in your face or sense of reality.
 The CG style (and some of the camera work) is actually inspired by Joss's Firefly -- zooms, handheld shots, etc.

 All in all, highly worth checking out (and the bonus is that its already into Season 3 and still going strong)!